MarcL/djcruze.co.uk/src/pages/mixes/2005-10-31-post-modern-sleaze-mix-winter-1997.md

   9. TBA – Never Give Up On
  10. Laguna – Spiller From Rio (+ accapella of Fatima Rainey &#8220;Love is a Wonderful Thing&#8221;)
  11. Kinane – Business (K-Klass Club Mix)
  12. Sybil – Why?
-(Mark&#8217;s Non-Stop Dub)
+(Mark's Non-Stop Dub)

 Oh and Happy Halloween too!
-Next year I&#8217;ll have to make a spooky mix for it!
+Next year I'll have to make a spooky mix for it!

  [1]: http://www.sneakerpimps.com/
  [2]: http://www.kingunique.com